The teachings of the Divine Principle are used as a means of controlling people.

 A pattern of failures of ‘central figures of history’ is presented.
 John the Baptist’s failure to support Jesus is one example, and his lack of support is given as the main reason Jesus had to go the way of the cross.
 God was let down so many times throughout history.

 Humans look for patterns and causes of events.
-It is in human DNA and it is what every infant does.
+It is embedded in human DNA.
+And it is what every human does from infancy.
 The Divine Principle is full of patterns and explanations which can at first hearing sound plausible.

 The conclusion of the DP points to Sun Myung Moon as the new messiah.
 The implication of all the patterns leading up to that conclusion is that the many failures of history should not be repeated by those privileged to be alive at this unique time in history, and through ancestral merit, be able to hear the precious DP.